A Step-By-Step DIY Guide For Code P2096

 Small amounts of outside air entering the exhaust pipe cause a false lean reading at the sensor.

-- Lift the car safely onto jack stands, as instructed above
+1. Lift the car safely onto jack stands, as instructed above.

-- Visually inspect the exhaust pipe from the engine manifold through the catalytic converter and past the rear.
+2. Visually inspect the exhaust pipe from the engine manifold past the rear catalytic converters to the end of the tailpipe.

-- DIY Test: Have a helper with insulated gloves briefly hold a thick rag over the tailpipe with the engine idling.
+6. DIY Test: Have a helper wearing insulated gloves briefly hold a thick rag over the tailpipe with the engine idling.
 This builds backpressure and forces exhaust gas out of hidden leaks, making them easier to hear or see.

 Step 3: Check for Vacuum or Intake Air Leaks

-- DIY Test: With the engine idling, spray small bursts of carburetor cleaner around intake manifold gaskets and vacuum lines.
+3. DIY Test: With the engine idling, spray small bursts of carburetor cleaner around intake manifold gaskets and vacuum lines.
 If the idle surges or stumbles, the chemical is being sucked into a leak.
 Be careful, carburetor cleaner is very flammable!
+Have a fire extinguisher handy.

 Step 4: Clean the Mass Airflow (MAF) Sensor

-A dirty MAF sensor can cause the car's computer to send too little fuel.
-A-Premium +1
+A dirty MAF sensor can cause the car's computer to send insufficient fuel to the engine.

-- Find your MAF sensor in the plastic, or rubber intake tube right after the air filter.
+1. Locate your MAF sensor in the plastic or rubber intake tube, immediately after the air filter outlet.

 Step 5: Diagnose and Replace the O2 Sensor

-If leaks and airflow look good, the downstream O2 sensor (Bank 1, Sensor 2) is likely failing
+If leaks and airflow are ok, the downstream O2 sensor (Bank 1, Sensor 2) is likely failing.

-- Find the sensor threaded into the exhaust pipe after the catalytic converter.
+1. Locate the O2 sensor that is threaded into the exhaust pipe after the catalytic converter.

-- Action: Unclip the wire harness.
-Action: Unclip the wire harness and use an oxygen sensor socket to remove the old sensor.
-Apply a small amount of anti-seize compound to the new sensor's threads (avoid the sensor tip), then install it tightly.
-Verify voltage reading
+3. Unclip the wire harness.
+Use an oxygen sensor socket to remove the old sensor.
+Apply a small amount of anti-seize compound to the new sensor's threads (avoid the sensor tip).
+Install tightly.
+Verify the voltage reading.

 Step 6: Clear the Code & Verify